Destin Daniel Cretton: 2020–present: Collaborations with the MCU

 In December 2022, Cretton was revealed to be an executive producer on the short film Same Old, which was written and directed by Lloyd Lee Choi.
 Cretton also produced a feature-length film adaptation of the short, titled Lucky Lu, through his Family Owned banner alongside Ron Najor and Asher Goldstein, with Choi returning as writer and director.
 The following year, Cretton was reported to be an executive producer on Choi's short film Closing Dynasty.

 In February 2024, Cretton was revealed to be directing, co-writing, and co-producing Naruto, based on the manga series of the same name for Lionsgate.
-In September that same year, it was announced Cretton would be directing the film Spider-Man: Brand New Day for Sony Pictures and Marvel Studios, set for release on July 31, 2026.
-In December 2024, it was reported that Cretton had joined as an executive producer for the film adaptation of In the Garden of Tulips, based on the novel by Nora Sagal.
-The project marks a reunion between Cretton and director Julia Elihu, who first connected a decade prior when Cretton was involved in establishing the film program at Elihu's high school, Canyon Crest Academy in San Diego.
+In September that same year, it was announced Cretton would be directing the film Spider-Man: Brand New Day for Sony Pictures and Marvel Studios, that was released on July 31, 2026.
+In December 2024, it was reported that Cretton had joined as an executive producer of In the Garden of Tulips, a short film directed by Julia Elihu, whom Cretton met a decade prior while establishing the film program at Elihu's high school, Canyon Crest Academy in San Diego.